listepo/webmoney/readme.md

 _webmoney_ provides you with easy and nice interface in order to access WebMoney payment system.

+# Query Language

+# API

 ## Class Service

+## Class ClassicKey

+This class provides ability to decode and encode keys for classic authorization.

 ## Class LazyList